 Next we spotted the monkeys.
 I’ll be honest, we have no idea what species of monkeys they are, but there seemed to be a few different types.

 Finding the sloths was a little more difficult!
 We actually looked up the Spanish word for sloth (it’s “perezoso” for your reference) so we could ask around at the park.
 Sure enough, we spotted a local who was pointing something out in the trees to some other tourists.
 It turned out to be more monkeys, but we asked “perezoso?” and he took us right to them!

 It’s like ‘Where’s Waldo’ in that first picture!
 Can you spot the sloth?
-Below is a closer look – I only wish we’d brought our nice camera with the zoom lens to get some better photos.
+Below is a closer look – I only wish we’d brought our Nikon camera and zoom lens to get some better photos.

 The friendly local also shared some information about the sloths (he was a little hard to understand, but WC speaks enough Spanish to get the basics).
 Cuteness alert: it’s a mom with two offspring!
 We gave the man a tip for helping us and left the park with smiles and a ton of cute photos… but really is there any such thing as too many sloth photos?

 Need more Cartagena inspiration?